tomasharkema/nixos-nvidia-vgpu/README.md

   };
   networking.firewall.allowPing = true;
   services.samba.openFirewall = true;
-  # However, for this samba share to work you will need to run `sudo smbpasswd -a <yourusername>` after building your configuration!
+  # However, for this samba share to work you will need to run `sudo smbpasswd -a <yourusername>` after building your configuration! (as stated in the nixOS wiki for samba: https://nixos.wiki/wiki/Samba)
   # In windows you can access them in file explorer with `\\192.168.1.xxx` or whatever your local IP is
   # In Windowos you should also map them to a drive to use them in a lot of programs, for this:
   #   - Add a file MapNetworkDriveDataDisk and MapNetworkDriveHdd-ntfs to the folder C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup (to be accessible to every user in every startup):